Flavin adenine dinucleotide: Properties

 FAD can be reduced to FADH_{2} through the addition of 2 H^{+} and 2 e^{−}.
 FADH_{2} can also be oxidized by the loss of 1 H^{+} and 1 e^{−} to form FADH.
 The FAD form can be recreated through the further loss of 1 H^{+} and 1 e^{−}.
 FAD formation can also occur through the reduction and dehydration of flavin-N(5)-oxide.
-Based on the oxidation state, flavins take specific colors when in aqueous solution. flavin-N(5)-oxide (superoxidized) is yellow-orange, FAD (fully oxidized) is yellow, FADH (half reduced) is either blue or red based on the pH, and the fully reduced form is colorless.
+Based on the oxidation state, flavins take specific colors when in aqueous solution.
+Flavin-N(5)-oxide (super oxidized) is yellow-orange, FAD (fully oxidized) is yellow, FADH (half reduced) is either blue or red based on the pH, and the fully reduced form is colorless.
 Changing the form can have a large impact on other chemical properties.
 For example, FAD, the fully oxidized form is subject to nucleophilic attack, the fully reduced form, FADH_{2} has high polarizability, while the half reduced form is unstable in aqueous solution.
 FAD is an aromatic ring system, whereas FADH_{2} is not.
 This means that FADH_{2} is significantly higher in energy, without the stabilization through resonance that the aromatic structure provides.
 FADH_{2} is an energy-carrying molecule, because, once oxidized it regains aromaticity and releases the energy represented by this stabilization.

 The spectroscopic properties of FAD and its variants allows for reaction monitoring by use of UV-VIS absorption and fluorescence spectroscopies.
 Each form of FAD has distinct absorbance spectra, making for easy observation of changes in oxidation state.
 A major local absorbance maximum for FAD is observed at 450 nm, with an extinction coefficient of 11,300 M^{−1} cm^{−1}.
 Flavins in general have fluorescent activity when unbound (proteins bound to flavin nucleic acid derivatives are called flavoproteins).
 This property can be utilized when examining protein binding, observing loss of fluorescent activity when put into the bound state.
 Oxidized flavins have high absorbances of about 450 nm, and fluoresce at about 515-520 nm.